An Efficient Algorithm for Minimizing Ordered Norms in Fractional Load Balancing: Introduction

-A separate line of earlier work, and at the same time our original motivation for the problem, comes from \textsc{Multi-Commodity Flow}~\cite{fleischer2000approximating, garg2007faster} and \textsc{Resource Sharing} under the $\ell_{\infty}$ norm~\cite{grigoriadis1994fast,muller2011faster}, which also yields width reduction strategies and methods for handling multiple customers.
+A separate line of earlier work, and at the same time our original motivation for the problem, comes from multi-commodity flow~\cite{fleischer2000approximating,garg2007faster} and resource sharing under the $\ell_{\infty}$ norm~\cite{grigoriadis1994fast,muller2011faster}, which also yields width reduction strategies and methods for handling multiple customers.
+For the special case of multi-commodity flow in the $\ell_\infty$ case, \cite{garg2007faster} and \cite{fleischer2000approximating} combine a width reduction technique with a round robin scheme and obtain an algorithm that requires only $\bigOtilde{ \varepsilon^{-2}(n+d) }$ calls to single-customer oracles. \cite{muller2011faster} use a similar approach for the general $\ell_{\infty}$ case.
+The underlying reason for these positive results is that for the $\ell_{\infty}$ norm, prices have a simple closed-form representation, and satisfy strong stability properties~\cite{kesselheim2022online}, which do not hold for general ordered norms.
 We generalize these techniques to ordered norms.

 While minimization of $\ell_\infty$ and $\ell_p$ norms has been studied for decades, ordered norms and other (monotone symmetric) norms have only been studied quite recently.
-One line of research~\cite{chakrabarty2019approximation, chakrabarty2019simpler, ibrahimpur2021minimum} considers offline \emph{integral} \textsc{Load Balancing} problems.
+One line of research~\cite{chakrabarty2019approximation,chakrabarty2019simpler,ibrahimpur2021minimum} considers offline \emph{integral} load balancing problems.
 The techniques are quite different as they mostly focus on rounding fractional solutions of LP relaxations and only obtain constant-factor approximations.
-Closer in spirit are recent works on online problems \cite{kesselheim2022online, kesselheim2024supermodular} that also use norm approximations.
+Closer in spirit are recent works on online problems~\cite{kesselheim2022online,kesselheim2024supermodular} that also use norm approximations.
 However, the obtained approximation ratios are only poly-logarithmic.